jrosenth/SourceOne_POSH/README.md

 Usage
 =========================================
  * You must be logged in as or run the PowerShell instance with a user that has SourceOne administration privileges.
  * Some commands may require the shell instance to be launched using "Run as Administator".
-This especially applies to command which connect to and manage other machines (VMs) within the SourceOne implementation.
+This especially applies to commands which connect to and manage other machines (VMs) within the SourceOne implementation.
+Commands which manage Windows services use the
+   "Windows Management Instrumentation (WMI)" interfaces and objects.
+Managing services generally requires administrator privileges and accessing machines remotely also requires elevated privileges.
+More information about WMI can be found by googling "wmi and powershell".

 Installation
 =========================================